Homework PracticeSign Up

 Question 5mcq

-A student is revising Cell as Life Unit.
-Which idea is most accurate?
+A student is checking cells as functional units of life.
+Which statement is scientifically accurate?

 Question 6mcq

-A student is revising Cell Organelles and Functions.
-Which idea is most accurate?
+A student is checking nucleus and genetic material.
+Which statement is scientifically accurate?

 A.The nucleus controls cell activities and contains genetic material.